-In addition, applicants should also include an appropriate percent of the total grant award for performance measurement.
+In addition, applicants proposing to work with a local evaluator should allocate no more than 25 percent of the total budget to support evaluation services.
+Applicants should also include an appropriate percent of the total grant award for performance measurement.
 (See "Plan for Collecting the Data.")
 There is no minimum or maximum requirement regarding what constitutes an appropriate percent; however, the budget should be adequate to fund the activities outlined in the application.
 The budget narrative should explain how the amount dedicated to these activities is adequate to support the proposed activities.